cromakey/voicealignment/_pages/method.md

 nav_order: 3
 ---

-## Research Design
+## Overview

-The project adopts a sequential mixed-method approach (QUAN → QUAL).
+This doctoral project adopts a **sequential mixed-method** design (QUAN → QUAL), combining quantitative modelling with qualitative follow-up to interpret patterns in context.

-### Quantitative Phase
+## Quantitative phase

-- Psychometric validation
+### What is modelled
+- Measurement quality and construct validity (e.g., CFA)
-- Latent profile analysis
+- Person-centred patterns (e.g., latent profile analysis)
-- Moderation modelling
+- Conditional effects (e.g., moderation / interaction models)

+### What is reported
+- Psychometric evidence (reliability and validity)
+- Profile solutions and interpretability
+- Robustness checks and model transparency

-### Qualitative Phase
+## Qualitative phase

-- Interpretative exploration of decision processes
-- Contextualization of alignment perceptions
+The qualitative component explores how organizational members interpret strategic decisions, make sense of uncertainty, and evaluate whether “alignment” is genuine or merely apparent.

+## Ethics and data protection

+- Participation is voluntary.
-Data are analysed at an aggregated level.
+- Data are handled confidentially and analysed at aggregated levels.
+- No individual or organization is identifiable in public outputs.